pressbooks/pressbooks/readme.txt

 Pressbooks 3.0 adds support for book themes built with SASS, dynamic support of non-Latin character sets in any theme, and the EPUB 3 standard.
 Please note that Pressbooks 3.0 requires PHP 5.6.

 == Changelog ==

+= 3.5.0 =
+* FEATURE: Search and Replace functionality has been rebuilt and more closely integrated with Pressbooks core.
+* FEATURE: Pressbooks plugins (specifications forthcoming) can now be activated at the book level by book administrators.
+* FIXED: Some image asset paths were updated.
+* FIXED: Default mPDF options were updated.
+* UNDER THE HOOD: Pressbooks now bundles the WordPress API feature plugin (more to come on this front).
+* UNDER THE HOOD: Our namespace is now \Pressbooks.

 = 3.4.0 =
 * Requires WordPress 4.5.1.